scummvm/scummvm/doc/docportal/settings/keymaps.rst

 Keymaps
 ===============

-Use the Keymaps tab to assign actions to keyboard keys or shortcuts, or mouse or joystick buttons.
+Use the Keymaps tab to assign actions to keyboard keys or shortcuts, or to mouse or joystick buttons.

 **To change settings globally:**